Road Safety Working Group

 National Teen Driver Safety Week is a national campaign spearheaded by Parachute Canada that is designed to raise awareness on the dangers of distracted driving, and offers proactive strategies that teens can use to avoid driving while distracted.
 The Week takes place during October of each year and is driven largely by a social media campaign that allows teens to relate to the safety and injury prevention messages on a platform that they are comfortable with.
 The goal of National Teen Driver Safety Week is to reduce incidences of death and injuries in teens caused by distracted driving.

-Running between May 17 - 24, 2016, the Road Safety Working Group will forward National Road Safety Week - a campaign that is designed to educate all drivers on the dangers of distracted driving while offering avoidance strategies.
+Running in May the Road Safety Working Group will forward National Road Safety Week - a campaign that is designed to educate all drivers on the dangers of distracted driving while offering avoidance strategies.
 The Road Safety Working Group will have interactive displays at various areas throughout the community to help educate drivers and remind them to avoid driving while distracted.
 Specific information regarding dates and locations will follow!